DataDog/datadog-api-client-ruby/docs/v2/IncidentTeamsAPI.md

 > <IncidentTeamResponse> get_incident_team(team_id, opts)

-Get details of an incident team

 Get details of an incident team.
 If the `include[users]` query parameter is provided, the included attribute will contain the users related to these incident teams.

 ### Examples